 5 Ways To Make Vocals Sound Better

 Vocal processing is one of the most easiest things in theory, but one of the hardest to accomplish in practice.
-Here are 5 ways to make vocals sound better now
+Whether you're a beginner music producer or an experienced sound engineer, there's always something new to learn when it comes to making vocals sound great.
+In this post, we'll share 5 ways to make vocals sound better now

 1. Use Automation To Control Volume